 Of course, half the fun of antiquing is the thrill of undiscovered treasure buried in dust.
 Many antiquers find just as much enjoyment roaming store to store and checking out the variety of booths; whether carefully organized or a dizzying hodgepodge, each serves as a small exhibit, reflecting the curator’s individual style.
 Check out this list featuring some of Oklahoma’s antique meccas for your next day or three of treasure-questing.

 Over the river and just east of Jenks, continue your antique quest with a visit to some of Tulsa’s hot spots.
-Check out the great selection of ceramics, glassware and clocks at The Antiquary Ltd., then spend a cold minute going through the massive showroom at Lou’s Antiques & Fine Furnishings.
-Finally, find that special something by perusing the vast number of vendors collected at Generations Antique Mall and local favorite, the I-44 Antique Mall.
+Check out the great selection of ceramics, glassware and clocks at The Antiquary Ltd. Finally, find that special something by perusing the vast number of vendors collected at Generations Antique Mall and local favorite, the I-44 Antique Mall.

 Settled in 1838 at a crossroads in Choctaw Territory, McAlester has a long and storied history.
 From territory days to the Civil War, Italian mining and the bustle of a railroad town, Old Town or North McAlester is filled with the past - and some great antiquing.
-Over a half dozen artifact purveyors, including Main Street Junction, Sanford & Sisters, Shelly’s, Rockn R, J.J.
-McAlester and Buffalo Gals Antiques all keep the past alive in Old Town McAlester.
+Over a half dozen artifact purveyors, including Main Street Junction, Sanford & Sisters, Shelly’s, Rockn R and J.J.
+McAlester all keep the past alive in Old Town McAlester.

 Much like Ardmore, Purcell was founded as a railroad town in 1887.
 With proximity to the Unassigned Lands, the small outpost rapidly grew when settlers moved in to the boom town before the Land Run of ‘89.
 Feel the past come alive while one-stop antiquing in carefully preserved downtown Purcell.
 Main Street features a pleasant mix of modern boutiques and antique shops like T’s Antique Mall, Grapevine, Butler’s and Auntie Mae’s Antiques.

 Metro Oklahoma City offers several great options for antique exploration.
 Stocked with 60 vendors, the 11,000 sq. ft.
 23rd Street Antique Mall features antiques and collectibles ranging from colonial times to the 1950s.
 Kill two birds with one stone by stopping into neighboring North Western Avenue shops like Antique Avenue Market.
 Cruising west of the city, dig around at the 25,000 sq. ft.
 Britton Street Mall before heading toward Bethany for tons of antiquing in the renovated downtown district.
-Nested comfortably along the Mother Road, Bethany Antique Mall, Apple Tree Antique Gallery and Norma Jean’s Heirloom Jewelry & Antiques all promise a great day of picking.
+Nested comfortably along the Mother Road and Apple Tree Antique Gallery all promise a great day of picking.

 Enjoy the classic architecture and unique boutiques filling the downtown squares of county seats Guthrie and Perry.
 While the architecture is great, be sure to set aside some time for antiquing at shops like Recollections Antique Mall in the original Capitol City or the Downtown Antique District just up the road in Perry.